How Many Keys are there on a Computer Keyboard?

-They are usually lined across the top of your keyboard and labelled F1 through to F12.
-Their use can change depending on your computer or what programme you’re using.
+They are usually lined across the top of your keyboard and labeled F1 through to F12.
+Their use can change depending on your computer or what program you’re using.
 Let’s have a look at some of the most commonly used and helpful function keys.

-- F1 – Many programmes designate this as the help key which will open the advisory panel or a help page.
+- F1 – Many programs designate this as the help key, which will open the advisory panel or a help page.

-- F2, F3, F4 – On many computers, these are used to mute the volume, turn the volume down, and turn the volume up, respectively.
+- F2, F3, and F4 – On many computers, these are used to mute the volume, turn the volume down, and turn the volume up, respectively.
 Sometimes you’ll also have to hold the Fn key to access these functions.
-This is usually a lot easier than opening the taskbar or settings to change the volume.
+This is usually much easier than opening the taskbar or settings to change the volume.